datawire/quark/design/packaging.md

 include url-or-path.java; <--- include for java backend include url-or-path.py; <--- include for py backend

-import foo.*; <--- import all names from given namespace import foo as bar; <--- alias a namespace import foo.Bar as Baz; <--- alias a name
+import foo; <--- import all names from a given namespace import foo.Bar; <--- import a single name import foo as bar; <--- alias a namespace import foo.Bar as Baz; <--- alias a name